Sunak could be spared challenging vote after Johnson calls off supporters

 Tory MPs will be given a free vote, but allies of Mr Johnson warned they could face battles with their local parties to remain as candidates at the next election if they back the motion.

-It was unclear whether opposition parties could force a vote in order to apply pressure on the Tories.
+Labour and other opposition parties could try to force a vote in order to push Tory MPs into putting on record whether they support or oppose the report.

 The sanctions proposed by the Tory-majority committee are expected to pass regardless, with only a relatively small group of Johnson loyalists who would oppose the report’s findings.